 Whether or not a doctor recommends chemotherapy

 Doctors may also take into account a person’s age, overall health, other medical issues, and personal preferences.

-According to the American Cancer Society, the overall breast cancer survival rate after 5 years is 90%.
-However, how long a person survives depends on many factors, including their overall health and the type of cancer they have.
+According to the American Cancer Society, the overall breast cancer survival rate after 5 years is

 In this article, learn more about chemotherapy for breast cancer, including how it works, what drugs a person might receive, its effectiveness, and more.